flammie/purplemonkeydishwasher/index.md

   * [Divvun](https://divvun.no),

 This site contains a list of publications and other academic works and a CVs for Dr Flammie A Pirinen.
-The publications are author's versions automatically converted to HTML.
+The publications on this site  are author's archival versions automatically converted to HTML.

-For details on HTML conversions and such see [my latexml](latexml.html) page.
+For details on HTML conversions and such see [my latex2markdown repository](https://github.com/flammie/latex2markdown).
+Some historical notes on [my use of latexml](latexml.html), which is still the converter for few of the more complicated documents.

 *Table of Contents:*